nazarepiedady/sass-docs-pt/source/documentation/cli/ruby-sass.md

 This flag (abbreviated `-g`) causes Sass to emit dummy `@media` queries that indicate where each style rule was defined in the source stylehseet.

-<% heads_up do %>
+{% headsUp %}
   This flag only exists for backwards-compatibility.
 Source maps are now the recommended way of mapping CSS back to the Sass that generated it.
-<% end %>
+{% endheadsUp %}

 ```shellsession
 $ sass --debug-info style.scss